Coronavirus / COVID-19 Travel Advice »

 Payment:

-For bookings four or more months in advance of the departure a 25% deposit can be paid with the remainder due 65 days prior to your trip.
+For bookings made four or more months prior to the departure date, a 25% deposit is required, with the remainder due 95 days before your trip.
+For bookings made within four months of the departure date, full payment is required at the time of booking.

 Cancellations: